Hello AI Agent! Welcome!

 This was a nightmare scenario that had been running through the minds of Australia's Jewish community and its security personnel, who noted that this was the "ultimate nightmare" – a scenario they had prepared for out of fear that the day would come when the nightmare would become reality.

 For those who managed to watch the footage from the attack, extremely disturbing images show community members who came to light the first Hanukkah candle: Human rights lawyer, Arsen Ostrovsky, covered in blood, recorded himself in a moment of unimaginable fear.
 Masses of people are seen fleeing for their lives in terror.
-The similarity between these images and the images of Nova Festival attendees who recorded themselves in moments of fear conveys the same sense of helplessness when live fire is opened on helpless civilians who cannot defend themselves, but the connection between October 7 and the Sydney attack runs even deeper than that.
+The similarity between these images and the images of Nova Festival attendees who recorded themselves in moments of sheer terror conveys the same sense of helplessness when live fire is opened on civilians who cannot defend themselves, but the connection between October 7 and the Sydney attack runs even deeper than that.

 Arsen Ostrovsky at the event in Bondi Beach / Credit: Screenshot: X